 The economy runs in cycles of boom and bust.
 When times are good, people often confuse luck with skill.

-This arguably played a role in what happened during the housing bubble and the dot-com bubble that preceded it.
+Such misunderstanding arguably played a role in what happened during the housing bubble and the dot-com bubble that preceded it.
 Being in the right place at the right time isn’t the same as being smart.

 12. Failing to adjust

 How you invest should change as your life changes.
 When you’re young, it makes sense to invest aggressively, because you have time to recoup from mistakes.
-As you approach retirement age, you should reduce your risk.
+As you approach retirement age, you should reduce risk.

 13. Not seeking qualified help

-So, did I leave anything out?
 If you’ve made mistakes or have advice that could help others, let us hear from you by commenting below on our Facebook page.